Environmental History MLitt 2025 entry

 Students may also choose a Directed Reading topic which and is designed to encourage the development of skills of historical analysis through concentrated study.
 Depending upon other module choices this may be taken across one or both semesters.
 The Directed Reading topics offered will vary slightly each year depending on staff.

-Here is an example of an optional modules that may be offered:
+Here is an example of an optional module that may be offered:

 • Skills in Digital History: Maps and Text: leads to the acquisition and development of skills in the digital humanities and skills required for using specific historical sources.